inspec/inspec/docs/install.md

 #### Habitat

 ### Linux

 #### CLI

-To update Chef InSpec in Ubuntu, first uninstall  use the following command to update Chef InSpec:
+To update Chef InSpec in Ubuntu, use the following command to update Chef InSpec:

 ```
 sudo dpkg -i /path/to/inspec.deb